Benign Hand Tumors: Comprehensive Surgical Management Guide

 Fig. 5: Surgical exposure revealing lipofibromatous tissue interspersed within and around the median nerve fascicles.

-* Contraindication: Intraneural excision or aggressive debulking of the median nerve is not recommended.
+Intraneural excision or aggressive debulking of the median nerve is strictly contraindicated.
 Attempting to dissect the fibroadipose tissue from the fascicles invariably leads to severe intraneural fibrosis, ischemia, and a devastating increase in neural deficit.
+Following decompression, the nerve will remain enlarged and tortuous, but the extrinsic pressure is relieved, often halting the progression of symptoms.

 Fig. 6: Following conservative debulking and carpal tunnel release, the median nerve fascicles remain enlarged and tortuous, highlighting the infiltrative nature of the disease.